Home » America’s Largest Train Museum Just Saved One Of The Coolest Vintage Passenger Locomotives

 Metra/Mark Llanuza

-The smaller F40PH remains a common site on Metra’s lines today.
+The smaller F40PH remains a common sight on Metra’s lines today.
 However, that doesn’t mean that the F40Cs were immediately replaced.
 The Milwaukee Road eventually collapsed, the mass transit districts dissolved, and commuter rail to Chicago ended up in the hands of the then newly formed Metra.
 The railroad then kept the F40Cs running until 2003 and 2004 when they were replaced by new MPI MP36PH-3S locomotives.

 The F40Cs then sat unused on Metra’s roster for five years.
 When it came time for Metra to rebuild its oldest EMD F40PHs, F40C no. 611 and no. 614 were put back into action, picking up the slack.
 I fell in love with the F40Cs around this time and got to ride behind no. 611 as it pulled a train from Fox Lake to Chicago.
 I still remember how its horn sounded and how its power hit with a kick.